Scouting in Arkansas: Westark Area Council

 The WestArk Area Council was originally organized in July 1920.
 The council is divided into five districts and is headquartered in Fort Smith.
 It serves over 6,500 youth in seventeen counties located in northwestern Arkansas.

 Starting in July 1920, the council originally included only the city of Fort Smith and was named the Fort Smith Council.
 From 1922 to 1937 the council underwent a number of name changes and expansions.
 In 1922, the council expanded to include the city of Van Buren and was named the Fort Smith – Van Buren Council.
 Then in 1927, the council incorporating all of Crawford and Sebastian Counties, and the portion of Franklin County south of the Arkansas River.
 In 1928, the council took over an additional 13 counties, 10 of which had previously been part of the Ozark Council.
 From 1922 to 1930 the council was named the Northwest Arkansas Council, and from 1922 to 1937 it was named the Fort Smith Area Council.
 Finally, in 1937 the name changed to the Westark Area Council.
+On December 1, 2023, Westark Area Council voted to merge with the Quapaw Area Council to form the Natural State Council.

 The Westark Area Council currently serves over 6,500 youth in seventeen counties in northwestern Arkansas.
 The Council Scout Service Center is located at 1401 Old Greenwood Road, Fort Smith, Arkansas, 72901 and was built in 1963.

 In 2003, the council began a Youth Diversion Program that provides an alternative to the formal court proceedings for first-time offenders and gives a second chance to those young adults who are willing to accept responsibility and move forward.
 Through structured activities, this program aims to reduce the recidivism rate among these youth.